Table of Contents

-Throughout an occurrence of the Raynaud’s, the body confines the flow of blood to the feet and hands which cause them to feel numb and cold thus turning them white or pallor.
-As the blood flow comes back and the digits of toes and fingers become hot and warm, they began to turn red along with pounding and pain.
-In occasional situations, Raynaud’s can also affect the ears or nose.
+During an occurrence of Raynaud, the body withholds the flow of blood from the feet and hands, which causes them to feel numb and cold, thus turning them white or pallor.
+As the blood flow returns, and the digits of the toes and fingers become hot and warm, they begin to turn red.
+This is followed by pounding and pain.
+On occasion, Raynaud can also affect the ears or nose.

-It may appear most frequently only very little time.
-Nevertheless, in some situations, it may appear long-term ranging from one hour or more.
+The condition may manifest more frequently but last for short periods of time.
+Nevertheless, in some situations, it may occur long-term, ranging from one hour or more.

 Diagnosis and Investigations of Raynaud’s Disease

-Diagnostic criteria for the primary Raynaud’s phenomenon is below mentioned as:
+Diagnostic criteria for the primary Raynaud’s disease are mentioned below: